NGO Saves Thousands of Immigrants

 Having worked on the frontiers of what is likely the most devastating humanitarian catastrophe of our generation, MOAS calls for solutions that ensure that those seeking asylum can do so without risking their lives.

 MOAS was the first NGO to set sail in the Central Mediterranean with the aim of rescuing migrants and refugees who were making the dangerous trip from Libya to Italy.
-In September 2015, following the tragic death of Aylan Kurdi, a small, 3-year-old Syrian boy whose body floated ashore in Turkey, MOAS expanded its operations by chartering a second vessel and sending it to the Aegean Sea on December 23, 2015.
-There, in the cold and dangerous waters, the crew rescued 1,869 refugees of predominantly Syrian descent.
+In September 2015, following the tragic death of Aylan Kurdi, a small, 3-year-old Syrian boy whose body floated ashore in Turkey, MOAS expanded its operations by chartering the second vessel and sending it to the Aegean Sea on December 23, 2015.
+There, in the cold and dangerous waters, the crew rescued 1,869 refugees of predominantly Syrian descent

-Despite the fact that some have expressed skepticism about MOAS since the company since has chosen a tax haven like Malta for its headquarters, the reality is that the NGO is saving thousands of lives with its work. ■
+Despite the fact that some have expressed skepticism about MOAS since the company has chosen a tax haven like Malta for its headquarters, the reality is that the NGO is saving thousands of lives with its work. ■

 For more information about MOAS, or to make a donation, please visit: MOAS (Migrant Offshore Aid Station)